wp-plugins/youtube-analytics/readme.txt

 This plugin will display Youtube Analytics data and statistics inside your WordPress Blog.

 == Description ==
-Using a widget, Youtube Analytics Dashboard displays detailed info and statistics about: number of views, minutes watched, average view duration, video likes, video dislikes, number of comments directly on your Admin Dashboard.
+Using a widget, Youtube Analytics Dashboard displays detailed info and statistics about: number of views, minutes watched, average view duration, video likes, video dislikes and number of comments directly on your Admin Dashboard.

-Using this plugin, your data is collected in a fast and secure manner because Youtube Analytics Dashboard uses OAuth2 protocol and Youtube Analytics API.
+Using this plugin, your data is collected in a fast and secure manner, because Youtube Analytics Dashboard uses OAuth2 protocol and Youtube Analytics API.

 Main benefits:

 - you can access Youtube Analytics in a simple widget, on your dashboard
 - cache feature, this improves loading speeds
-- two themes are available: Blue Theme and Light Theme
+- two themes are available: Red Theme and Light Theme
 - access level settings, choose who can view your youtube stats
 - option to display Favorites Added, Favorites Removed, Subscribers Gained, Subscribers Lost, Shares, Annotation Click ThroughRate, Annotation Close Rate in a table
 - simple Authorization process